daytonaio/content/README.md

 - **News**: 500 words.
 Concise and fluent updates focusing on the 5 W's and H (Who, What, Where, When, Why, and How).
 - **Ghostwriting:** Variable length.
 Content written in another's voice, matching their style, tone, and expertise.

+> **Note:** When writing content, always keep the Daytona context in mind.
+Code samples should be run in Daytona workspaces/projects, screenshots should showcase Daytona when applicable, and described workflows are designed for Daytona's ecosystem.
+This context is crucial for the work to be considered.

 ### Writing Structure
 - Use the provided templates in `articles` and `guides` folders.
 - Follow the naming convention: `YYYYMMDD_title_of_the_content.md`.